 A good baitcaster is going to cost more than many people expect.
 Baitcasters come in lower-priced models, however, they will be a nightmare trying to use them.
 A good baitcaster will have cast controls to reduce backlash.
-Backlash problems cannot be eliminated.
-The best you can do is choose a bait cast reel that reduces the problem significantly.
-The low end of the price range is around 125 dollars.
-It is not uncommon for anglers to spend $250-$400 on a good baitcaster reel.
-A baitcaster will cost more, so unless you can spend the money, buy a good spinning reel instead.
+Eliminating backlashes is a myth.
+The best you can do is reduce the problem.

 What Do I Need to Know about Baitcaster Reels

-The target species determines size even though the sizes seem to differ between some between manufacturers, so looking at the line capacity is a good place to start.
-Line capacity is important.
-A bass reel will have a 120-160 yard spool and use a 10-20 pound line.
-Whereas going after larger fish will need a reel capable of handling 20-80 lb. line with a spooling capacity of 160 – 220 yards.
-Although, some anglers will seek a compromise in these parameters.
+The target species determines size even though the sizes seem to differ between some manufacturers, so looking at the line capacity is a good place to start.
+Line capacity is important also.
+A bass reel will have an 80-160 yard spool and use a 10-20 pound line.

 The drag on the reel needs to be strong and smooth.
-A small reel should have a 12-15 lbs of drag or even 18lbs in some cases.
+A small reel should have 12-15 lbs of drag or even 18lbs in some cases.
 The larger reels are for bigger fish so 18lb. drags are the bare minimum, look for 20 lb. or higher in my opinion.
 A poorly operating or adjusted drag accounts for many fish lost while fighting them.
 Do not ignore the drag when purchasing a reel of any kind.

 Construction